 - Quitting Smoking: In “Prevalence and risk factors for patient-reported joint pain among patients with HIV/Hepatitis C coinfection, Hepatitis C monoinfection, and HIV monoinfection,” Alexis Ogdie and colleagues reported that hepatitis C patients who smoked, had higher levels of joint pain.
 (BMC Musculoskeletal Disorders 2015) (See review of this article by Alan Franciscus here.)
 Granted, the study did not show that tobacco cessation would reduce pain, but we all know that smoking presents huge health risks.
 If you do decide to quit, seek professional help.
 Perhaps MBSR and exercise will help.

 I have tried to simplify a very complicated subject.
 Pain management deserves more than I gave it here.
 In nursing, I learned that pain is the fifth vital sign.
 In short, pain should be taken seriously.
 However, the tragic reality is that pain is understudied and poorly misunderstood.
 Some physicians over-prescribe painkillers; some under-prescribe them.
 The bottom line is that if your pain is not well controlled, ask to see a pain specialist.

 This article is reprinted from the HCV Advocate, July 2015.
-To find sources used for this article and links to further information, click here.
 Copyright 2015 with permission from the HCV Advocate and Lucinda Porter.